awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog in which to create the database\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `DatabaseInput` – *Required:* A [DatabaseInput](#aws-glue-api-catalog-databases-DatabaseInput) object\.

-  A `DatabaseInput` object defining the metadata database to create in the catalog\.
+  The metadata for the database\.

 **Response**
 + *No Response parameters\.*